wso2/docs-open-banking/en/docs/install-and-setup/setting-up-servers.md

     c.
 Copy the `deployment.toml` file to the `<APIM_HOME>/repository/conf` directory and replace the existing file.

-2. Replace the `existing deployment.toml` file in Identity Server as follows:
+2. Replace the `existing deployment.toml` file in the Identity Server as follows:

     a.
 Go to the `<OB_IS_ACCELERATOR_HOME>/repository/resources` directory.